Rent safe and private dog parks hosted by locals

 It’s worth noting that while German Shepherds are not considered barkless breeds, they are generally not excessive barkers when properly trained and exercised.

-About German Shepherd Dogs
+Getting to Know German Shepherd Dogs

 According to 594 Sniffspot community users who shared real-world data about their German Shepherd Dog, we learned these dogs are alert, loyal, and protective.
 The German Shepherd Dog, a popular AKC breed, is very friendly and social with strangers and very friendly and social with children.
 With proper socialization and additional training, they can become affectionate family dogs, adapting well to various household dynamics.